Zaroganos/goldflipper/README.md

     tests/: Includes unit and integration tests to ensure code reliability. tools/: This folder contains tools for creating and manipulating trading strategies, such as PlayCreationTool.py.

-Contributing

-We welcome contributions to the Goldflipper Trading System.
-Please follow these steps:

-    Fork the repository.
-    Create a new branch (git checkout -b feature/your-feature).
-    Commit your changes (git commit -am 'Add some feature').
-    Push to the branch (git push origin feature/your-feature).
-    Open a Pull Request.

 License

 This project is copyright Purpleaf LLC.
 All rights reserved.